xplshn/AltSys/README.md

 I initially also wanted to provide OpenPAM and slicer69's Doas port for Linux, but I figured that is out of the scope for this script(In the future, a package).

 ### Please check every script at /etc/runit/ if you actually want to replace your coreutils.
-IT WILL NOT WORK BY DEFAULT.
+RUNIT WILL NOT WORK UNLESS YOU MANUALLY FIX IT AFTER UNINSTALLING THE COREUTILS, YOU CAN USE THIS SCRIPT WITHOUT ACTUALLY UNINSTALLING THEM(RECOMMENDED NOT TO UNINSTALL THEM)

 ###### V0.0.1-2023-12-17_07:50AM GTM-03